 Read the official orders, communications and reports that were issued regarding Garrard’s cavalry, Minty’s brigade, and the 7th Pennsylvania Cavalry.
 Online here are the pertinent records found in The War of the Rebellion: A Compilation of the Official Records of the Union and Confederate Armies, Series 1, Volume 38.
 Click the Archives listing at right to select a Month, or use the Search Tags or Search box to find a particular subject.

-From Brigadier General Kenner Garrard to Major General William T. Sherman – August 16, 1864
+From Major General William T. Sherman to Major General George H. Thomas – August 16, 1864

-read moreFrom Major General William T. Sherman to Brigadier General Judson Kilpatrick – August 16, 1864
+read moreFrom Major General William T. Sherman to Major General George H. Thomas – August 16, 1864

 read moreFrom Brigadier General W. L. Elliott to Captain Robert P. Kennedy – August 15, 1864